-1 TheIt will be the responsibility of the Board of Directors shall be responsible for the knowledge and approval, following to identify and approve, pursuant to a report from the Audit and Compliance Committee, of the transactions carried that the out by the Company or its subsidiaries carry out the companies in its Group with Directors, or with shareholders holding 10% or more of the voting rights, or represented on the Board of Directors of the Company, or with any other persons who are considered related parties under the terms set forth in the Law ("Related-Party Transactions"), unless their approval corresponds to the General Meeting-under the terms set forth in articles 229 and 230 of the Corporate Enterprises Act, or with shareholders who, individually or in conjunction with others, hold a significant stake, including shareholders represented on the Company's Board of Directors or the boards of other companies belonging to the Group or with persons associated with them.
+- 1. The Board of Directors shall be responsible for the knowledge and approval, following a report from the Audit and Compliance Committee, of the transactions that the Company or its subsidiaries carry out with Directors, or with shareholders holding 10% or more of the voting rights, or represented on the Board of Directors of the Company, or with any other persons who are considered related parties under the terms set forth in the Law ("Related-Party Transactions"), unless their approval corresponds to the General Meeting.
 The affected Directors or those who represent or are related to the affected shareholders must refrain from participating in deliberating and voting on the resolution in question in accordance with the provisions of the law.
-The provisions of this section shall be understood to be without prejudice to the limitations on the ownership interest in the share capital of the Company as set forth in the special sector regulations applicable to Enagas, S.A.
-The aforementioned transactions shall be assessed from the point of view of equal treatment and market conditions, and shall be disclosed in the Annual Corporate Governance Report and in the Company's regular public reporting as provided in applicable laws and regulations.
+The provisions of this section shall be understood to be without prejudice to the limitations on the ownership interest in the Company's share capital set out in the special sectorial regulations applicable to Enagás, S.A. - 2.
+For the purposes of the provisions of the foregoing section, transactions between the Company and its directly or indirectly wholly-owned affiliates shall not be deemed to be related party transactions, nor shall the approval by the Board of Directors of the terms of any contract to be entered into between the Company and any Director who is to perform executive functions, including, where applicable, the Chief Executive Officer, or senior managers, or the determination by the Board of the specific amounts or remuneration to be paid under such contracts.